 We enjoy an exciting practice that is driven by providing superior service to our clients while preserving the informality, collegiality, and entrepreneurial spirit that are often suppressed in larger firms.
-Some firms say they are different, but we ARE different because we do not “manage by the numbers.”
 We seek to hire attorneys who share our commitment to hard work, have unique ideas, and want to control their own careers and maintain lifestyles of their own choosing.

-First-year associates are encouraged to work in a variety of subject areas and for many Principals without being assigned to a specific practice area.
-Work assignments are made through a small central committee that listens carefully to each associate’s interests and preferences and blends that information into a well-rounded professional development curriculum for each associate.
-We assign front-line responsibility to associates early, from working directly with clients and consultants to conducting discovery and arguing motions.
+First-year associates are encouraged to work in a variety of subject areas and for many Shareholders without being assigned to a specific practice area.
+Assignments for the DC office and across-office assignments are made through a small central committee that listens carefully to each associate’s interests and preferences, considers the work needs of the Firm, and blends that information into a well-rounded professional development curriculum for each associate.
+Assignments wholly within a regional office usually come from the Office Managing Principal or another office Principal.
+We assign front-line responsibility to associates early, from working directly with clients and consultants, to conducting discovery and arguing motions.
 At their own pace, our associates develop their individual style and carve out their own niche.
-We devote considerable Principal time and energy to our associates because they contribute significantly to our culture and help shape our reputation and our future.
+We devote considerable Shareholder time and energy to our associates because they contribute significantly to our culture and help shape our reputation and our future.

 Mentoring, Training and Development, and Promotion

 One of the first steps we take to help launch our new associates’ careers is the appointment of mentors.
-New associates are assigned mentors who serve as coaches to help them jump-start their careers.
-Mentors facilitate their mentee’s introduction to the firm, the legal community, and the practice of law and then remain to guide that associate’s professional development.
+New associates are assigned to Mentor Families, usually a junior and mid-level associate and a shareholder who serve as coaches to help them jump-start their careers.
+Mentors facilitate their mentee’s introduction to the Firm, the legal community, and the practice of law and then remain to guide that associate’s professional development.

 Among the training opportunities available to our new associates are: